PlusAuth/plusauth-node-starter/README.md

 # PlusAuth NodeJS Starter Project

 This is a very simple Node.js project demonstrating basic authentication flows such as register, login and logout.
-To keep things simple we used Express.js as the server framework and Passport.js with OIDC Strategy for authentication.
+To keep things simple Express.js used as the server framework and Passport.js with OIDC Strategy for authentication.

 ## Table of Contents